The daily Qigong for depression routine that can help you cope when alone during quarantine or lockdown.

 I won’t attempt to describe how to do the sequence here as it’s a bit complicated written down but very easy to follow on video.

-Part 4: Release anger and worry
+Daily Qigong for depression part 4: Release anger and worry

 The most difficult of all movements, this one clears the most area so definitely don’t miss it.